tkucic/tkucic/README.md

 ![BR_OSCAT_LIB](https://github.com/tkucic/brOscatLib/blob/main/logo.png)

 This repo is a port of the popular Oscat lib to the B&R Automation studio platform.
-The library contains all functions and function blocks that are in OscatBasic 3.31 library.
+The library contains all functions and function blocks that are in OscatBasic 3.34, Oscat building 1.00 and the Oscat network 1.35.2 library.
+At the moment, the libraries are a work in progress, the main programmatic porting has been going well.
+Depending on the ammount of contributers the library will be ported to completion.
+Initial port was done from Codesys plc open xml export.

 Join the project here --> [REPO](https://github.com/tkucic/brOscatLib)